DWTechs/efficient-git/content/squash.md

 ## How do I Squash my commits

-Git does not have a specific command to squash commits instead we make use of existing git commands to achieve a squash.
+Git does not have a specific command to squash commits instead we make use of existing git commands.

 ## git merge <branch> --squash